Review 402: Jackie

 Billy Crudup is a very strong presence playing an unnamed journalist (who's a composite character of historians Arthur M. Schlesinger Jr., Theodore H. White and William Manchester) who comes to interview Jackie in the week following the Kennedy assassination.

-Crudup expertly conveys that he's a guy who just doesn't want to be there, who doesn't want to be at the interview that he's conducting but has to grit his teeth and do his job.
+Watching Crudup, you get the sense that he's a guy who just doesn't want to be there and doesn't want to be conducting this interview, but has to grit his teeth and do his job.

 Richard E. Grant